xingyuHuxingyu/DynamicPO/README.md

 ```

 After extraction, the processed LastFM data will be available under `./data/`.
-The extracted files include the training and validation splits used for SFT and preference optimization.
+The extracted files include the processed splits used for supervised fine-tuning, preference optimization, and evaluation.

 Our data preprocessing and construction pipeline follows prior LLM-based recommendation work, mainly based on [LLaRA](https://arxiv.org/pdf/2312.02445) and [S-DPO](https://arxiv.org/pdf/2406.09215).
 Currently, we provide the processed **LastFM** data for quick reproduction.